TennisVisuals/mcp-charting-points-parser/STATISTICS.md

   Aces: [ 6, 4 ],
   DoubleFaults: [ 2 ] }
 ```
-**baseStats()** converts counters into Overview stats for an arbitrary collection of points.
+**baseStats()** converts counters into Overview stats for an *arbitrary collection of points*.
 Use the *sets* accessor on the match object to retrieve points for a single set.

-Produces the same stats you will find here: http://www.tennisabstract.com/charting/20151122-M-Tour_Finals-F-Roger_Federer-Novak_Djokovic.html
+Produces the same stats you will find here: <a href = "http://www.tennisabstract.com/charting/20151122-M-Tour_Finals-F-Roger_Federer-Novak_Djokovic.html" target="_blank">http://www.tennisabstract.com/charting/20151122-M-Tour_Finals-F-Roger_Federer-Novak_Djokovic.html</a>
 ```
 > p.st.baseStats(c)
 { '0':